zigaudrey/heidi-ColoringWidget-tools/README.md

 ## Story of Heidi's Coloring Widget Tool
 Heidi's Coloring Widget (or as I call DA Pixel Maker) is a Flash App created for [the 2010 contest "Show Your Love"](https://web.archive.org/web/20121114101333/https://heidi.deviantart.com/journal/Show-the-Love-Valentine-s-Day-Contest-214219090).
 Though to be made for a Valentine-theme contest, artists use it as a Pixel Art software, even after the end of the contest.
 Until Flash Reader is no longer available.

+The Flash App can be downloaded [here](http://st.deviantart.com/news/show-the-love/expressinstall.swf) (If you have FlashPoint, launch with Adobe Flash Player 32.0)
 Here are exemple of [Pixel Art made with this Flash App](https://web.archive.org/web/20120119161727/http://browse.deviantart.com/contests/2010/showthelove/)

 ## Why these tools were made